Long-Term Care Insurance Denials of Benefits

 - The policyholder has experienced a loss of functional capacity.
 The key question here is whether the policyholder is able to do routine activities of daily living such as using the bathroom; showering; eating; getting dressed; or moving- including moving into a wheel chair.
 A policy may require an inability to do routine daily living activities before a patient’s claim for nursing home admission will be granted.

-Long-term care insurers may claim insufficient proof in nursing home records and assessments to demonstrate that one of these criteria have been met.
-Long-term care insurers may also unreasonably deny claims without providing justification; may require applicants to provide an unreasonable amount of documentation; or may deny claims based on unreasonable interpretations of policy language.
+Long-term care insurers may claim insufficient proof in nursing home records and assessments to demonstrate that one of these criteria has been met.
+Long-term care insurers may also unreasonably deny claims without providing justification; may require applicants to provide an unreasonable amount of documentation, or may deny claims based on unreasonable interpretations of policy language.